sbvegan/ens-auto-registry/README.md

 ## Planning

-A list of necessary features and actions for a MVP
+A list of necessary features and actions for a MVP.

+**NOTE:** This project will be developed with TDD principles.

 ### ENS Renewal Smart Contract